Want to find the answer quick?

 }).getMany();

-The $all and $any operators can also receive an array of objects, which allows for repeating column names:
+The $all and $any operators can also accept an array of objects, enabling the use of repeated column names:

 const records = await xata.db.Users.filter({